afancydragon/Win11RegAdjustment/README.md

 - Just add an issue if you would like this tinkered with at all or adjusted slightly for your use case

 Requirements:
-- Powershell
+- Powershell/Admin

-WARNING:
-- This overwrites everything in the path.
-Make sure you have all the properties/keys that you need.

 Does the following:
-- Overwrites keys based on the path.
+- Add keys and subkeys based on the path.